TheYorouzoya/ostep-and-c/ostep-projects/processes-shell/SPECIFICATIONS.md

 command.
 The loop continues indefinitely, until the user types the built-in command `exit`, at which point it exits.
 That's it!

-For reading lines of input, you should use `getline()`.
-This allows you to obtain arbitrarily long input lines with ease.
 Generally, the shell will be run in *interactive mode*, where the user types a command (one at a time) and the shell acts on it.
 However, your shell will also support *batch mode*, in which the shell is given an input file of commands; in this case, the shell should not read user input (from `stdin`) but rather from this file to get the commands to execute.

 In either mode, if you hit the end-of-file marker (EOF), you should call `exit(0)` and exit gracefully.